stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

     + Attribute type: [Boolean](https://schema.org/Boolean)
     + Optional

-+ `totalSpotNumber` : The total number of spots offered globally by this parking site.
++ `totalSpotNumber` : The total number of spots offered by this parking site.
 This number can be difficult to be obtained for those parking locations on which spots are not clearly marked by lines.
     + Attribute type: [Number](http://schema.org/Number)
     + Allowed values: Any positive integer number or 0.
     + Normative references: DATEX 2 version 2.3 attribute *parkingNumberOfSpaces* of the *ParkingRecord* class.
     + Optional

-+ `availableSpotNumber` : The number of spots available globally, excluding reserved spaces, such as those for disabled people, long term parkers and so on.
++ `availableSpotNumber` : The number of spots available globally, including reserved spaces, such as those for disabled people, long term parkers and so on.
 This might be harder to estimate at those parking locations on which spots borders are not clearly marked by lines.
     + Attribute type: [Number](http://schema.org/Number)